theonlywilll/fe15routeswap/README.md

 ### Notes

-- Weapons locks has not been changed internal-unit wise, meaning Celica (Alm's replacement) can use the Royal Sword and the Falchion, while Alm (Celica's replacement) can use the Beloved Zofia.
+- Weapons locks have been changed a bit: Celica can use the Beloved Zofia and the Royal Sword, and Alm can use the Falchion.

 - Passive supports, spell lists for characters aren't touched.
 (Of course with the exception of ranked supports, as said above)